CountCristo/Cristotheme/README.md

 In order to load the page remove the "s" from the "https" in the URL - if your browser (IE chrome) doesn't let you do that then use firefox instead.

 NOTE 2 - don't ever report bugs on the forum while using this (or any other mod).
+NOTE 3 - you must use a . decimel seperator for Aurora to work.